WHO WE ARE

 How do you find adopters?

 When the dog is ready to be adopted they are posted through Shayne’s Rescue / Foster on behalf of the Texas rescue to Petfinder, Rescue Me, Adopt A Pet, and Facebook.
-We have adoption events at the Petworks in Olympia.
+Before COVID we had adoption events at the Petworks in Olympia and we expect to again.

 And we would like to encourage everyone to get their family and friends signed up for the latest adoption information.